Mattlk13/docs.review.ninja/slack/index.md

 ### Setting up a Repo for Slack Notifications

-Once you have the token, go to any repo in ReviewNinja and click the Settings icon (the <i class="fa fa-cog"></i>) at the top.
+With your Slack token, go to your repo in ReviewNinja and click on the Settings icon (the <i class="fa fa-cog"></i>) at the top.

-Once in the settings page, at the bottom, there will be a section for Slack Integration:
+Once in the settings page you will notice a section for Slack Integration at the bottom:

 {% image slack-integration-settings.png width="100%" %}

-Paste the generated token from Slack into the "Token" section, give the #channelname that you want in the "Channel" section, and your repo will be good to go.
+Now you can paste your Slack token, enter the channel (this is where the notifications will be posted), and tweak which events you wish be notified about.